• Menu

 The Palatine Museum

-The Palatine Museum exhibits a selection of archaeological remains discovered onsite: fragments of frescoes, mosaics, sculptures, ceramics and other ancient objects.
+The Palatine Museum showcases a selection of artifacts discovered on the site: fragments of frescoes, mosaics, sculptures, ceramics, and other ancient objects.

 The Farnese Gardens

-Created at the request of Cardinal Alexander Farnese on the ruins of the Domus Tiberiana, the Farnese Gardens are the oldest botanical gardens in Europe.
+Created at the initiative of Cardinal Alessandro Farnese above the ruins of Domus Tiberiana, the Farnese Gardens are the oldest botanical gardens in Europe.

-The terraced gardens offer the perfect setting for a delightful walk through rose gardens, umbrella pines and refreshing fountains.
-A breath of fresh air in the middle of the city!
+Arranged in terraces, the gardens offer a delightful stroll among rose gardens, stone pines, and refreshing fountains.
+A true breath of fresh air in the city!

 Palatine Hill - Farnese Gardens

-From the heights of Mount Palatine, the view of the Roman Forum and the Colosseum is quite simply stunning.
-Captain Ulysses warmly recommends taking the time to wander around the site to immerse yourself in ancient Roman history in the shade of the umbrella pines. .
+From the heights of the Palatine Hill, the view of the Roman Forum and the Colosseum is simply exceptional.
+Captain Ulysses highly recommends taking the time to wander around the site and soak in the ancient Roman history under the shade of the stone pines.
+Sounds like a great plan, right?

 Getting to the Palatine Hill